NextronSystems/thor-manual/usage/custom-signatures.rst

 ^^^^^^^^^^^

-Custom named pipe values can be provided in a file that contains the “pipes” keyword in its filename.
+Custom named pipe values can be provided in a file that contains the "pipes" keyword in its filename.
 The entries should be regular expressions that match the malicious named pipes.
 The ``\\\\.\\pipe\\`` prefix should not be part of the entry.
 The IOCs are applied to the pipes as
-”equals” if no unescaped special regex characters are used, otherwise they are applied as "contains" (though a regex can, of course, specify its match position by using ``^`` and/or ``$``).
+"equals" if no unescaped special regex characters are used, otherwise they are applied as "contains" (though a regex can, of course, specify its match position by using ``^`` and/or ``$``).